Add To Favorites

 Patterns are all around us – in nature, in our homes, on paper and online.
 Learn more about patterns and create your own original patterned picture frame.

-Initially, you probably think of patterns as things you see.
-What other senses can distinguish a pattern?
+Ask students to consider what other senses can distinguish a pattern?
 Discuss how patterns create consistency in our environment.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho